-The session was introduced by Ambassador Gyan Chandra Acharia of Nepal as one of the lead negotiators of the IPOA, and Mr. Danny Singoma of the Network for the Promotion of Democracy and Economic and Social Rights, based in the Democratic Republic of the Congo.
-Ms. Petra Bayr, Member of Parliament (Austria), served as moderator.
+The session was introduced by Ambassador Gyan Chandra Acharia of Nepal, as one of the lead negotiators of the IPOA, and Mr. Danny Singoma, Network for the Promotion of Democracy and Economic and Social Rights, based in the Democratic Republic of the Congo.
+Ms. Petra Bayr, MP (Austria), served as moderator.
 Interventions from the floor were made by the delegations of the Democratic Republic of the Congo, Saudi Arabia, Madagascar, Bangladesh, Solomon Islands, Iran, Maldives, and Malawi.